Kujalleq: Creation

 In addition to the area of these municipalities, uninhabited parts of the former municipalities of Paamiut and Ammassalik were added to the new administrative entity.
-In the case of Paamiut Municipality, it was exclusively a part of the ice sheet including a few nunataks, while in the case of Ammassalik Municipality, it included the coast from the fjord Kangerlussuatsiaq (in Danish Lindenow Fjord) on the old border with Nanortalik Municipality in the south to north of Timmiarmiut.
+In the case of Paamiut Municipality, it was exclusively a part of the ice sheet including a few nunataks.
+In the case of Ammassalik Municipality, it included the coast from the fjord Kangerlussuatsiaq (in Danish Lindenow Fjord) on the old border with Nanortalik Municipality in the south to north of Timmiarmiut.

 Coat of arms

 The coat of arms of the municipality depicts a ram's head, symbolising the sheep farming in the area, which has become one of the most important parts of Kujalleq's economy.
 The uppermost part of the shield contains the sun of the Greenlandic flag.
 Likewise the choice of colours matches those of the country's flag.
 The coat of arms was adopted in August 2008.

 Geography

 At 32000 km2 of area Kujalleq is the smallest municipality in Greenland by area.
 Straddling the southernmost end of the island of Greenland, it is bordered by only one municipality, Sermersooq, in the north.
 The waters of the western coast are that of Labrador Sea, which meet the open North Atlantic at Uummannarsuaq, the southern cape.
 The border on the western coast runs alongside Alanngorsuaq Fjord and on the eastern coast up to Anorituup Kangerlua (Anoritoq) Fjord.

 The entire municipal area is highly mountainous, with numerous fjords carving deeply into the land.
 All settlements are located on the western coast, or in fjords ending there.